-Your foot doctor in NYC may have other, more specific, exercises to suggest for building strength in the muscles around your Achilles tendon.
-Follow the advice, and you may not need surgery.
+Your Achilles tendon doctor in NYC may have other, more specific, exercises to suggest for building strength in the muscles around your Achilles tendon.
+Follow the advice, and you may not need achilles heel surgery.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
-Please consult your foot doctor about your specific condition.
-Only a trained, experienced board certified podiatrist or foot specialist can determine an accurate diagnosis and proper treatment.
+Please consult your Achilles tendon doctor about your specific condition.
+Only a trained, experienced board certified podiatrist or foot specialist can determine an accurate diagnosis and proper achilles tendonitis treatment.

 Do you have any questions about Achilles Tendon Surgery or repair in NYC?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists, please contact our office for consultation.
+Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and Achilles tendon doctor, Dr. Sophia Solomon of Manhattan Foot Specialists, please contact our office for consultation.

 Dr. Sophia Solomon, Podiatrist (NYC Foot Doctor)